LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     Real parameter which multiplies current driven by heat viscosity effects.

+.. index:: b2tfhe_stochastic

+``b2tfhe_stochastic``    type: ``real``    default: ``0.0``
+    Real parameter which turns on stochastic current.
+    If b2tfhe\_stochastic is 0 then stochastic current is switched off otherwise stochastic current is switched on.

+.. index:: b2trno_con_e_stochastic

+``b2trno_con_e_stochastic``    type: ``real``    default: ``1.0``
+    Multiplier to the stochastic conductivity.

 .. index:: b2trcl_lluciani

 ``b2trcl_lluciani``    type: ``integer``    default: ``3``
     If lluciani.ne.0, then transport coefficients on cells belonging to closed field lines are modified according to the Luciani model.
     If lluciani.eq.1, the standard connection length formulation is used.
     If lluciani.eq.2, the old SOLPS4.0 formulation is used for backward compatibility.
     If lluciani.eq.3, Spb's new form Luciani's coefficient.